Complications of Operations for Hiatal Hernias and Reflux Disease

 |Grade C ||≥1 Mucosal break that extends between the tops of ≥2 mucosal folds involving <75% of the esophageal circumference |

 |Grade D ||≥1 Mucosal break that involves ≥75% of the esophageal circumference |

 Complications during the Operation

 Most of the antireflux operations completed today are by laparoscopic approach.
 The reported morbidity varies from 4% to 7% with a 0.1% mortality.2 Morbidity, however, even if these new approaches have modified its prevalence, must be looked at independently of open abdominal, thoracic, or minimally invasive incisions.
-Open repairs, especially those utilizing laparotomy, are thought to produce more splenic trauma, primarily during mobilization of the gastric fundus for fundoplication or by simple traction on the omentum causing avulsion of adhesions on the splenic capsule.
-The open approach is also associated with a greater number of incisional hernias.
-However, the transition ...
+Open repairs, especially those utilizing laparotomy, are thought to produce more splenic trauma, primarily during mobilization of the gastric fundus for fundoplication or by simple traction on the omentum causing avulsion of adhesions on ...